GNOME/libadwaita/doc/styles-and-appearance.md

 Styles are stacked on top of each other: when using dark appearance, both `style.css` and `style-dark.css` are loaded, and so on.

+:::note
+    `style.css` can contain styles for dark and high contrast appearance as well, using media queries:

+    - `prefers-color-scheme: dark` for styles used only with dark appearance.
+    - `prefers-contrast: more` for styles used only with high contrast appearance.

 ## See Also